 5. Engagement in strategic collaborations with companies in e-commerce and affiliated industries

-1. The loss of profitability due to low profit margin
+1. Loss of profitability due to low profit margin

 2. Patent infringement and other lawsuits against the company